adrian/upm-swing/README.txt

    different?
 It's three strongest features are...

-    * it's simplicity - it provides a small number of very strong features with no clutter
+    * it's simplicity - it provides a small number of very strong features with no clutter.

-    * cross platform - UPM is written in Java so it can run on Windows, Mac OS X & Linux (among others).
-Both Windows and Mac OS X native feeling version are available.
+    * cross platform - UPM runs on Android, Windows, Mac OS X and Linux.

-    * database sharing - This feature is particularly useful.
-Rather than having lots of seperate databases (at home and at work for example) this feature allows you store your database at a remote location (password protected HTTP URL for example) and then have UPM automatically keep your local database in sync with the remote database.
+    * database sharing - This feature allows your to keep you database in sync across several locations by maintaining a shared copy in a remote HTTP location.

 2. Features
    --------
    .Small, fast and lean
-   .Uses AES for database encryption (PBEWithSHA256And256BitAES-CBC-BC) .Shared password database
+   .Uses AES for database encryption
+   .Shared password database
    .Written in Java/SWING
-   .Windows and Mac OS X native feeling versions available .Fast account searching
+   .Android, Windows and Mac OS X native feeling versions available .Fast account searching
    .Streamlined for those who are more comfortable using the keyboard only